Lentil Salad

 Instructions

 1. Before cooking the lentils, make sure you rinse them well and pick over them to remove any small rocks or debris.
-Combine lentils, chicken broth and bay leaf in a medium saucepan.
-Bring to a boil, then turn heat down and simmer until lentils are tender, 25-30 minutes for French green lentils or 20-25 minutes for common brown or green lentils.
-Remove bay leaf, strain and let cool.
+Combine the lentils, chicken broth, and bay leaf in a medium saucepan.
+Bring to a boil, then reduce the heat and simmer until the lentils are tender, 25 to 30 minutes for French green lentils or 20 to 25 minutes for common brown or green lentils.
+Remove the bay leaf, strain, and let cool.

-2. In a large bowl, combine all remaining ingredients except goat cheese.
-Add cooled lentils and toss to combine.
+2. In a large bowl, combine the carrot, celery, thyme, parsley, garlic, mustard, honey, salt, pepper, lemon juice, and olive oil.
+Add the cooled lentils and toss to combine.
 Taste and adjust seasoning if necessary.
 Transfer salad to serving dish, crumble goat cheese over top and serve.

 3. Note: When preparing this recipe, be sure to build in at least 10 minutes to cool the lentils after they have cooked.